dentarg/auth0-blog/_posts/2017-11-24-building-a-symfony-blog-part-1.markdown

 Keep the default on `Configuration format`, but this next step we need to add all of the properties on our Author.
 Please refer to the image below for the entries required for an Author table:

 ![Creating an Author entity](http://localhost/example-images/create-author-entity.png)
-__NOTE__: If you cannot see the image below, the full entity can be found: [here](https://github.com/GregHolmes/symfony-blog/blob/master/part-1/src/AppBundle/Entity/Author.php)
+__NOTE__: If you cannot see the image, the full entity can be found: [here](https://github.com/GregHolmes/symfony-blog/blob/master/part-1/src/AppBundle/Entity/Author.php)

 ### Creating a new BlogPost entity